 To book and reserve a slot: Nordurflug Helicopter

-A well spent 45 minutes tour, that I felt that everyone should at least try once in your lifetime, and an incredible experience.
+A well spent 45 minutes tour, I felt that everyone should at least try once in your lifetime, an incredible experience.
 Their pilot was very friendly and knowledgeable and he even did a helicopter trick for us when we were returning back and that was really fun.